From the fig tree, learn its lesson…

 –Susan Clayton, Professor of Psychology and Environmental Studies, College of Wooster

-If you are interested in hosting a screening of HOW TO LET GO OF THE WORLD, visit: bullfrogcommunities.com
+If you are interested in hosting a virtual screening of HOW TO LET GO OF THE WORLD, visit: bullfrogcommunities.com

 The Wisdom to Survive